virtual-labs/exp-discrete-continuous-variables-iiith/experiment/aim.md

 # Aim of the experiment
-Through this experiment, students will be introduced to various discrete and continuous random variables.
+Through this experiment, students will be introduced to discrete and continuous random variables and their properties.
+Various types of discrete and continous random variables will be introduced.